mmcshane/tallyotel/README.md

    construction time.
 Users can use this scope to make Tally-specific configurations to the metrics supplied by the `metric.Meter`(s) derived from a given top-level `tallyotel.MeterProvider`
-1. Every `metric.Meter` created by a `tallyotel.MeterProvider` has a single scope which is a sub-scope (see `tally.Scope.SubScope`) of the parent `tallyotel.MeterProvider`'s scope using the `Meter`'s name as the sub-scope name.
+1. Every `metric.Meter` created by a `tallyotel.MeterProvider` uses the provided Meter name to build a set of nested sub-scopes (see `tally.Scope.SubScope`) of the parent `tallyotel.MeterProvider`'s scope.
+Sub-scopes are implied through the Meter name via a separator string (by default: `"."`).
+The exact behavior here can be modified through a client-provided `tallyotel.MeterScoper`.
 1. Unbound instruments created by a `metric.Meter` and invoked without any `attribute.KeyValue`s use their parent `metric.Meter`'s scope
 1. Bound instruments and unbound instruments invoked with `attribute.KeyValue`s